norsig/vpn-ca-api/README.md

     $ sudo setsebool -P httpd_unified 1

 # Configuration
-Now you can run the configuration script, it is assumed the `easy-rsa` package is installed.
+Now you can run the init script to initialize the configuration and database:

     $ sudo -u apache bin/vpn-cert-service-init

+To generate the server configuration use the following.
+Please note that it will take a **really long time** to generate the DH keys.

     $ sudo -u apache bin/vpn-cert-service-generate-server-config

-This will prepare the `easy-rsa` configuration for use with the service and initialize the database that will be populated with the generated certificates.
 The second command will generate a server configuration file that can be loaded in your OpenVPN server.